-Originally written for use in evangelical churches, it is sometimes used on Palm Sunday in liturgical churches.
+Originally written for use in evangelical churches, it has crossed denominational boundaries and is regularly sung in some liturgical churches.
 It has been translated into many languages, and appears to be used worldwide.

 Downloads